-You should click on the Tools menu and select the Options tab and then go to the ‘Advance’ panel and press the Network tab.
-You should then click on the Setting button in the Connection field and then you will see a popup on the screen displaying Connection Setting.
+- You should click on the Tools menu, select the Options tab, then go to the ‘Advance’ panel and press the Network tab.
+You should then click the Setting button in the Connection field and see a popup on the screen displaying Connection Setting.

-Check for the manual proxy connection in the connection setting window.
-If it has, it means that your device is configured and is using a Manual proxy server.
+- Check for the manual proxy connection in the connection setting window.
+If it has, it means your device is configured using a Manual proxy server.

-For this, you will need to verify whether all the protocol fields such as HTTP Proxy, SSL Proxy, FTP Proxy, SOCKS Host, etc. are correct or not.
+- For this, you must verify whether all the protocol fields, such as HTTP Proxy, SSL Proxy, FTP Proxy, SOCKS Host, etc., are correct.
 If not, you need to modify them and press OK.

-If the Manual proxy connection is not selected, one should not make any changes to it.
-You should then, close the window and contact the person who handles your network.
+- If the Manual proxy connection is not selected, one should not change it.
+You should then close the window and contact the person who handles your network.

 Secure Connection Failed on Firefox is a failure that may occur on Firefox if Firefox finds that the website you are trying to open is dangerous or untrustworthy.

-There may be some technical issue on the part of your ISP, i.e., Internet Service Provider and the error might be showing due to slow internet.
-You should call your ISP to inquire if the error is happening because of them, if not, then you should report the error and try out the different methods to fix this issue.
+There may be some technical issue on the part of your ISP, i.e., Internet Service Provider, and the error might be showing due to slow internet.
+You should call your ISP to inquire if the error is happening because of them; if not, you should report the error and try different methods to fix it.

 Disable Firefox Extensions

 If you have a lot of extensions on your Firefox, they might be causing problems in your Firefox browser.
-You should restart the browser in Safe mode and disable the add-ons.
+You should restart the browser in Safe mode and turn off the add-ons.
 To do that, go to the menu settings and press help, and click on Restart with Add-ons Disabled.

-To find out which add-on was creating the problem, disable the add-ons one by one and keep checking for the error.
-Being a monotonous procedure, it needs a lot of time, but it solves the problem, so it is worth it.
+To determine which add-on created the problem, turn off the add-ons individually and check for the error.
+Being a monotonous procedure, it needs a lot of time, but it solves the problem and is worth it.